 This is when all relevant parties sign the contract, and it becomes official.
 Contract management software simplifies this step by allowing for electronic signatures, which can drastically reduce the amount of time spent on this stage.

 After the contract has been signed, each party is responsible for holding up their end of the agreement by following the obligations laid out in the contract.
 This is often referred to as compliance.
 CLM can help track compliance for both parties and find problems early before they lead to business hazards such as late fees or legal ramifications.

 As a contract nears its expiration date, it needs to be renegotiated and renewed.
 CLM can help businesses stay on top of expiration dates so renewals can occur before a contract expires.

-What Are The Office 365 Tools You’ll Need to Build a CLM?
+What Are The Tools You’ll Need to Build a CLM?

-Over the last five years, Microsoft has dramatically boosted its capabilities and released dozens of powerful applications that were previously unavailable.
-So if you have Office 365 but haven’t gotten past Word or Excel, you’re missing out.
+Over the last five years, Microsoft, Google, Salesforce, and others have dramatically boosted its capabilities and released dozens of powerful applications that were previously unavailable.

 Not to worry.
 We’ve identified five key Office 365 tools that you can use to develop a CLM.

-What Are The Five Key Office 365 CLM Tools?
+What Are The Five Examples of Office 365 CLM Tools?